Phillip-Duncan/pyphoenixmr-server-setup/index.md

 ## At each login or SSH (to initialize all local paths)

     source ~/.bashrc

+## Updating PyPhoenixMR
+From within the PyPhoenixMR directory just run:

+    git fetch

+This will update the current master version of PyPhoenixMR.

 ## Setting up Simulation Engine, Inputs, etc.